zalando/postgres-operator/docs/reference/operator_parameters.md

 * **node_readiness_label**
   a set of labels that a running and active node should possess to be considered `ready`.
-The operator uses values of those labels to detect the start of the Kubernetes cluster upgrade procedure and move master pods off the nodes to be decommissioned.
-When the set is not empty, the operator also assigns the `nodeAffinity` clause to the Postgres pods to be scheduled only on `ready` nodes.
-If a `nodeAffinity` is specified in the postgres cluster manifest as well the `nodeSelectorTerms` will get merged.
-If the `nodeAffinity` of the manifest contains only one `matchExpressions` slice the node readiniess label expressions will be moved there (AND condition).
+When the set is not empty, the operator assigns the `nodeAffinity` clause to the Postgres pods to be scheduled only on `ready` nodes.
+If a `nodeAffinity` is also specified in the postgres cluster manifest both affinities will get merged on the pods.
+See  [user docs](../user.md#use-taints-tolerations-and-node-affinity-for-dedicated-postgresql-nodes) for more details.
-  When multiple selector expressions are defined in the manifest an extra `matchExpressions` section is appended (OR condition).
 The default is empty.

 * **toleration**
   a dictionary that should contain `key`, `operator`, `value` and